Housing initiatives

 Help for low-deposit first home buyers

-Through the new Boost to Buy scheme, eligible first home owners with a deposit of just 2% can access a government equity contribution of 30%, to purchase a home of up to $1 million.
+Through the new Boost to Buy scheme, eligible first home buyers with a deposit of just 2% can now access a government equity contribution of up to 30% to purchase a home of up to $1 million.

 More housing support